kencx/homelab/docs/src/references/issues.md

+# Issues

 This documents known issues that have not been fixed.

 ## Manual Vault Unseal Process

 Vault server must be manually unsealed when host is rebooted.

-## Nomad
+## Unreachable Nomad Jobs on Reboot

 On some occasions, restarting the Nomad client results in some running jobs being unreachable.
 The temporary fix is to restart the job (not alloc or task).

 ## ~Vault-agent not reloading TLS certs~